 Inpatient acute care, behavioral care and rehabilitation services and most outpatient services rendered to Medicare program beneficiaries are paid at prospectively determined rates per discharge.
 These rates vary according to a patient classification system that is based on clinical, diagnostic and other factors.
 Inpatient subacute services ("SNF") are paid to Medicare beneficiaries at prospectively determined rates per-diem and medical education costs related to Medicare beneficiaries are paid based on a cost reimbursement methodology.
 The Hospital is reimbursed for certain reimbursable items at a tentative rate with final settlement determined after submission of the annual cost report by the Hospital and audits thereof by the Medicare administrative contractor.
 The Hospital's classification of patients under the Medicare program and the appropriateness of their admission are subject to an independent review by a peer review organization under contract with the Hospital.
-The Hospital's Medicare cost reports have been audited and finalized by the Medicare administrative contractor through December 31, 2014 for the Newton and Hackettstown Divisions and 2013 for the Morristown, Chilton and Overlook Divisions, except for the 2012 cost report for the Morristown Division.
+The Hospital's Medicare cost reports have been audited and finalized by the Medicare administrative contractor through December 31, 2014 for the Newton, Chilton and Hackettstown Divisions, 2013 for the Overlook and Morristown Divisions (excluding 2012 for the Morristown Division).